 National Velvet (1944), 125 minutes, D: Clarence Brown

-One of MGM's greatest children's/family films - an all-time, loveable, dramatic film favorite.
+One of MGM's greatest children's/family films - an all-time, loveable, dramatic film favorite in Technicolor.
 The screenplay was based on the novel by Enid Bagnold, the story of a plucky young butcher's daughter in Sussex, England.
 The young horsewoman named Velvet Brown (12 year-old Elizabeth Taylor) wins a neighbor's unruly horse named Pi in a village lottery.
 Determined, she trains the horse with the coaching help of a homeless, embittered ex-jockey Mi Taylor (Mickey Rooney) to enter the famed Grand National Steeplechase Race.
 Against everyone's wishes and impossible odds, Velvet rides her horse and wins the race in the exciting, beautifully-edited conclusion.
 This film launched Elizabeth Taylor's career.

 None But The Lonely Heart (1944), 113 minutes, D: Clifford Odets